biolab/orange3/doc/development/source/tutorial-cont.rst

 The :obj:`dataset` argument is the token sent through the input channel which our method needs to handle.

-To handle the non-empty token, the widget updates the interface reporting on number of data items on the input, then does the data sampling using Orange's routines for these, and updates the interface reporting on the number of sampled instances.
-Finally, the sampled data is sent as a token to the output channel with a name "Sampled Data".
+To handle a non-empty token, the widget updates the interface reporting on number of data items on the input, then does the data sampling using Orange's routines for these, and updates the interface reporting on the number of sampled instances.
+Finally, the sampled data is sent as a token to the output channel defined as `Output.sample`.

 Although our widget is now ready to test, for a final touch, let's design an icon for our widget.
-As specified in the widget header, we will call it :download:`DataSamplerA.svg <orange-demo/orangedemo/icons/DataSamplerA.svg>` and will put it in `icons` subdirectory of `orangedemo` directory.
+As specified in the widget header, we will call it
+:download:`DataSamplerA.svg <orange-demo/orangedemo/icons/DataSamplerA.svg>`
+and put it in `icons` subdirectory of `orangedemo` directory.

 With this we can now go ahead and install the orangedemo package.
 We